the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 Make Downtown Memories for Less

 As you can see, San Antonio is certainly worth a stop for any frugal traveler.
-And it doesn’t matter if you’re traveling solo or with a family; you’ll always have something fun and fabulous to do here, and many of them are free or easy on the wallet.
+And it doesn’t matter if you’re traveling solo or with a family; you’ll always have something fun and fabulous to do here, and many of them are free or affordable.

 Already making a list of your favorite stops?
 Don’t forget to check Expedia for current travel coupons — you might score deals on downtown stays or attraction passes to make your trip even more affordable.